simonhw/middle-earth-champion/README.md

 ### Features to be Implemented
 - Allow a user to edit their existing details using their reference code.
+- Allow an admin to amend the position of a child on a waiting list.
+- Allow an admin to sort the waiting lists so that children who become older while still on the waiting list and would be due to move to an older age section are moved to that list.

 ## Technologies Used
 ### Languages